 16.1 Definitions and Classifications

-Defines subawards (formerly known as "scope of work subcontracts") as administered through the Stanford Office of Sponsored Research and distinguishes them from other procurement actions.
+Defines subawards as administered through the Stanford Office of Sponsored Research and distinguishes them from other procurement actions.

-A subaward is a formal written agreement made between Stanford University and a "subrecipient" (as defined below) to perform a portion of the Statement of Work under a Stanford sponsored project.
+A subaward is a formal written agreement made between Stanford University and a Subrecipient to perform a portion of the Statement of Work under a Stanford sponsored project.
 A subaward must include a clearly defined, intellectually significant Statement of Work (SOW) to be performed by the subrecipient.
 The subrecipient's SOW is performed by its personnel, using its own facilities and resources.
-Work is usually performed at the subrecipient's site.
 The subrecipient takes full responsibility for adhering to the terms and conditions of the subaward including those flowed down from Stanford's sponsor, and assumes creative and intellectual responsibility and leadership as well as financial management for performing and fulfilling the subrecipient's SOW within the subrecipient's approved budget.
 The subrecipient's responsibility under a subaward is also called "programmatic decision-making" under federal funding terminology.
 A subaward SOW may include fabrication of specialized equipment to be used for the Stanford sponsored research project as a project-related asset or as a deliverable to the sponsor.

 Subawards differ from procurement contracts used to acquire goods or services from vendors.
-Additional guidance is found in below in this policy.
+Additional guidance is found in this policy.

 B. Pass-Through Entity

 A subrecipient is a non-Stanford entity that expends awards received from Stanford to carry out a portion of Stanford's programmatic effort under a sponsored project.
 There must be an arms-length relationship between Stanford and its subrecipients.
 In keeping with this requirement, the subrecipient may not involve an individual who is also a direct beneficiary of such a program at Stanford, the sponsor, or a higher-tier subrecipient.
 The subrecipient may be another educational institution, an independent laboratory, a foundation, a for-profit corporation, a non-profit corporation or other organization, and may be a domestic or foreign entity.
 Generally, Stanford does not issue subawards to individuals.
-For both federal and non-federal sponsored projects, Stanford adheres to the federal governments definition of a Subrecipient as defined in Office of Management and Budget Circular A-133, Section 105.
+For both federal and non-federal sponsored projects, Stanford adheres to the federal governments definition of a Subrecipient as defined in Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), Section 200.93.

 D. Sponsored Projects

-Subawards are issued under sponsored projects, including grants, contracts and cooperative agreements funded by extramural sources.
-On rare occasions, subawards may be funded under University Research awards (e.g, from OTL).
+Subawards are issued under sponsored projects, including grants, contracts and cooperative agreements funded by extramural sources (see Research Policy Handbook, section 13.1).
+On rare occasions, subawards may be funded under University Research awards.
 In this case, approval from the university research funding source must be obtained before the subaward is processed through the Office of Sponsored Research (OSR).
 When subawards are funded under gifts, they are issued in accordance with the specific gift terms.
-The appropriate Stanford legal officer should be consulted in each such instance.
+Please consult with OSR in each such instance.

 2. Distinguishing between a Subaward and a Procurement Action